 Those are all fair questions, and we have the answers.
 Here’s everything you need to know about 8K — and why your 4K TV will be just fine for the foreseeable future.

 What is 8K?

 If you use basic math, it may seem like 8K would provide double the resolution of 4K, but that isn’t the case.
-Since we’re talking two dimensions here — horizontal lines and vertical lines — it’s actually a whopping 16 times the pixels of HD and four times the pixels of 4K: 8K resolution equates to 7,680 × 4,320, or 33 million pixels (33,117,600, to be exact) instead of 3,840 × 2,160 (8,294,400 pixels).
-To more easily visualize it, imagine four 4K TVs placed in a 4×4 grid.
+Since we’re talking two dimensions here — horizontal lines and vertical lines — it’s actually a whopping 16 times the pixels of HD and four times the pixels of 4K: 8K resolution equates to 7,680 × 4,320, or 33 million pixels (33,117,600, to be exact), instead of 3,840 × 2,160 (8,294,400 pixels).
+To more easily visualize it, imagine four 4K TVs placed in a four-by-four grid.
 That is a lot of pixels.

 Other technologies like high dynamic range (HDR) can and do sometimes make a more visible difference, especially from a distance, since TVs show a brighter and more colorful picture with HDR.
 That said, 8K is absolutely noticeable on larger displays, especially up close.